Convolutidae: Description

 The family Convolutidae includes acoels with a ventral mouth opening and a body-wall musculature composed both dorsally and ventrally of circular, longitudinal, and longitudinal crossover muscle fibers.
 The ventral body wall also has a group of U-shaped fibers.
 Most species are symbionts with algae.
-The anterior end has a cluster of frontal glands, a pair of eyes and a statocyst.
-The body has pigmented lens.
-Intestine and excretory system is absent.
-It is hermaphrodite but protandry is common.
+The anterior end has a cluster of frontal glands, a pair of eyes, and a statocyst.
+The body has a pigmented lens.
+The intestine and excretory system are absent.
+They are hermaphroditic, but protandry is common.

 Taxonomy

 Genera

 There are 26 genera in the family Convolutidae, of which 25 are extant.
 The type genus is Convoluta.